sdenier/Articles/geco_algorithms/geco_algorithms.md

-# Punched - Checked - Traced: how to Deal with Punches for Orienteering Races (the Geco Development History)
+# Punched - Checked - Traced: how to Deal with Punches for Orienteering Races

 From 2008 to 2015, I spent a lot of my personal time developing Geco, a software to manage orienteering races.
 What began as an algorithmic challenge for an edge case in a peculiar race (called Orient'Show) for a niche sport, would take up many thoughts as new challenges and features came around.

-## A Bit of Backstory: Orient'Show and Geco
+## Backstory: Orient'Show and Geco

 In 2006 I was glad to participate in the first ever Orient'Show organized in France, near Lille.
 If you can picture orienteering, you have a detailed map of the terrain around, with a course drawn on it, and you use your navigation skills to run around and find course controls.
 In general, you must find controls in order and if you forget/jump one, you are either disqualified or given a time penalty depending on race rule.
 This is often called a mispunch (MP, missing punch).
 Orienteering races typically takes place in natural terrain, from 30 minutes to much longer time.
 Orient'Show (nowadays it is more often called Ultrasprint) is designed as a very short event, with races ranging from 30s to 5 minutes, in multiple rounds, on semi-artificial terrain (including labyrinthic features).
 Given the high number of controls and the fast pace, runners do not check they punch the right control - they must be confident enough - but they take a time penalty if they mispunch - for example if they take one control for another.